Azure Video Indexer release notes

 December 2020

-You can now create an Azure Video Indexer paid account in the Switzerland West and Switzerland North regions.
+You can now create an Azure AI Video Indexer paid account in the Switzerland West and Switzerland North regions.

 October 2020

-Planned Azure Video Indexer website authenticatication changes
+Planned Azure AI Video Indexer website authenticatication changes

-Starting March 1st 2021, you no longer will be able to sign up and sign in to the Azure Video Indexer website developer portal using Facebook or LinkedIn.
+Starting March 1st 2021, you no longer will be able to sign up and sign in to the Azure AI Video Indexer website developer portal using Facebook or LinkedIn.

 Note